Grandma’s Slice-n-Bake Cookies

 In the foreground is a bowl of cookies with some grapes in the bottom right-hand corner.
 In the background is a jar of milk and a cooling rack with cookies on it.

-Growing up in southern Indiana definitely has played a big role in my personal cooking style, which has been transplanted to southern Utah.
+Growing up in southern Indiana definitely played a big role in my personal cooking style, which transplanted to southern Utah.
 I’ve been baking and canning with my mom since I was young, and those hours in the kitchen planted deep seeds.
 In many ways, it led to the career I have now that I love so dearly.

 A stack of baked cookies with purple grapes on either side.